 Requirements

-To set up a secure trunk for BYOC Cloud, your carrier or telephony provider must also support secure VoIP connections with SIP using TLS and SRTP.
+To set up a secure trunk for BYOC Cloud, your carrier or telephony provider must also support secure VoIP connections with SIP using TLS over TCP and SRTP.
 BYOC Cloud does not support IPSEC for secure trunks.
-Setting up a secure BYOC Cloud trunk is similar to non-secure trunk with just a few alternate settings.
+Setting up a secure BYOC Cloud trunk is similar to a non-secure trunk with just a few alternate settings.
 Secure trunks do; however, have other requirements for the connection to succeed.

 Connections

 The call’s originating device initiates the VoIP connections.
 However, both VoIP endpoints act as both servers and clients.
 You configure a secure TLS connection for both endpoints for both originating (inbound) and terminating (outbound) calls.
 Both VoIP endpoints must have an X.509 certificate signed by a public certificate authority and each client endpoint must trust the certificate authority that signed the server.
-Both connections use one-way or server-side TLS, mutual TLS (mTLS) is not supported.
+Both connections use one-way or server-side TLS, but mutual TLS (MTLS) is not supported.

 Secure trunks for BYOC Cloud connect to the same VoIP endpoints as the non-secure counterparts.
 For more information about these connection addresses, see BYOC Cloud public SIP IP addresses.